Constitutional Training and Consulting

-Since the year 2012, the Max Planck Foundation for International Peace and the Rule of Law supports the process of constitutional transformation in Yemen by organising workshops on constitutional topics.
-The aim was to prepare the participants on a legal basis for their future role in the National Dialogue and the MPFPR worked in close collaboration with a Yemeni NGO.
+The Foundation supported the process of constitutional transformation in Yemen by organising workshops on constitutional topics from 2012.
+The aim was to prepare the participants on a legal basis for their future role in the National Dialogue and the Foundation worked in close collaboration with a Yemeni NGO.
 More than 60 per cent of the workshop participants now work in the committees of the National Dialogue.

-Since May 2013, the Max Planck Foundation is active in constitutional consulting to support the National Dialogue.
+Between May 2013 and April 2014, the Foundation was active in constitutional consulting to support the National Dialogue.

 The Transitional Process